Jstephenson808/dist_nano_vna_project/src/VnaScanGUI/README.md

 ## Integration with C Scanner

-The GUI is designed to interface with the `VnaScanMultithreaded` C scanner (located in `src/VnaScanC/`).
+The GUI is designed to interface with the `VnaCommandParser` C scanner (located in `src/CliApp/`).
 It constructs command-line arguments and executes the scanner via subprocess, parsing the output for real-time visualization.

 ## Acknowledgments